unytics/bigfunctions/README.md

 ## 🔍️ What is BigFunctions?

+It is both:

-> 1. **💪 Open BigQuery functions giving SQL-superpowers, callable without install from any BigQuery project**
+> 1. **Open BigQuery functions giving SQL-superpowers, callable without install from any BigQuery project**
-> 2. **🔨 A framework to define, test, deploy, document and monitor BigQuery Routines**
+> 2. **A framework to define, test, deploy, document and monitor BigQuery Routines**

 <br>